Anthropology

 - Investigations of statehood and geopolitical boundaries

-- Studies on migration and political structures
+- Studies of migration and political structures

-Our teaching encompasses a range of interdisciplinary courses, supporting comprehensive programs including the Master of Arts in Health and Society in South Asia (MAHASSA), alongside Bachelor’s and Master’s degrees in Ethnology and South Asian Studies.
+Our teaching encompasses a range of interdisciplinary courses, supporting comprehensive programs including the Master of Arts in Health and Society in South Asia (MAHASSA), alongside Bachelor’s and Master’s degrees in Anthropology and South Asian Studies.

 We prioritize immersive field research, encouraging deep engagement with local communities to deepen our understanding and enhance our educational offerings.
 Essential to this immersive approach is language proficiency, and to this end, we provide a diverse array of South Asian language courses to equip our students with the necessary linguistic skills.